Deepdwn/docs/content/changelog/version-0-25-0/index.md

 pinned: true
 ```

-## Brief highlight when selecting heading from outline
+## Highlight headings when jumping

 When clicking headings in the outline view to jump to that position in the editor, the heading will now be highlighted for a moment in the editor.

 ## Tweaks

-* Nicer display on file search field when focused
+* Improve display of file search field when focused
 * Animation changes for file reordering in file list (ex: when pinning documents)
 * Three periods are required to form ellipses in the preview, rather than two
 * Fixed deleted files remaining in parent and ancestor folders
 * Fixed added files not appearing in ancestor folders
+* Text centered with `-> <-` now uses paragraph tag instead of div in preview.
 * Library and security updates

 ## Bugfixes